91emilpettersson/MovieTheater/README.md

 - Playwright is not completely correctly setup, a test will not reset the test environment.
 So the happy case test will book the first seat, but if it is run directly again, the seat will already be booked and unavailable so the test will fail the second time.
 - Deploying the application to Azure Static Web Application (frontend) and Azure App Service (backend).
 - Some kind of simple CI/CD pipeline, running tests and deploying.
 - Putting some time into figuring out how not to set json serialization to camelcase in two spots in backend code.
+Now it is done directly in the controller, this is not nice.
-- Other color for the seats that are booked.
+- Other color for the seats that are just booked by a user, to seperate them from previously booked seats and give the user an indication of succesful booking.
-- Mer flexibel CSS för biosalonger av olika storlek och layout
+- More flexible CSS for movie theaters of different size and layout, now it forces columns of ten.

 ## How I would mentor junior developers